Rust Proto Design Decisions

 , or

-operate on the raw bytes to avoid any validation.
+operate on the raw bytes to avoid any runtime validation.
+All of the setter

 We are aware that vocabulary types like str